lucasgrelaud/summerschool2019-jiskefet-backend/README.md

 As your local environment is used to develop, you may need to switch to develop branch :

     git checkout develop

+# Use Swagger

+If you've correctely install and create the project, you are able to acces to your Django interface.
+Also, you have install [Swagger](https://swagger.io/).

+> Swagger is an open-source software framework that helps to
+> design and build REST API

+This is a [exemple](https://petstore.swagger.io/) of what Swagger is able to do.

+To configure swagger you need to do this :

+> We use User API as a exemple

+In *settings.py*

+    INSTALLED_APPS = [
+    	#[django core apps]
+    	...
+    	'rest_framework',
+    	'rest_framework_swagger',
+    ]

+    ...

+    REST_FRAMEWORK = {
+	    'DEFAULT_PERMISSION_CLASSES': ('rest_framework.permissions.AllowAny',),
+	    'DEFAULT_AUTHENTICATION_CLASSES': ('rest_framework.authentication.SessionAuthentication',),
+	}

+In urls.py

+    from django.conf.urls import url, include
+    from django.contrib.auth.models import User
+    from rest_framework import routers, serializers, viewsets
+    class
+    from rest_framework.schemas import get_schema_view
+    from rest_framework_swagger.renderers import SwaggerUIRenderer, OpenAPIRenderer

+    UserSerializer(serializers.HyperlinkedModelSerializer):
+	    class Meta:
+		    model = User
+			fields = ('url', 'username', 'email', 'is_staff')

+	class UserViewSet(viewsets.ModelViewSet):
+		queryset = User.objects.all()
+		serializer_class = UserSerializer

+	router = routers.DefaultRouter()
+	router.register(r'users', UserViewSet)

+	schema_view = get_schema_view(title='Users API', renderer_classes=[OpenAPIRenderer, SwaggerUIRenderer])

+	urlpatterns = [
+		url('swagger/', schema_view, name="docs"),,
+		url('users/', include(router.urls)),
+	]
+Now if you acces to [http://localhost:8000/swagger](http://localhost:8000/swagger) to will be able to display the swagger interface with the User API exemple